 #3 Derivations implement strongly-typed method

-Deriving from BaseFormatter makes writing a custom formatter straighforward.
+Deriving from BaseFormatter makes writing a custom formatter straightforward.
 All we need to do is implement its abstract FormatValueCore method, which receives the strongly-typed source value.
 AutoMapper will catch any null reference exceptions in formatters or in regular mapping.
 It just returns an empty string or the default value.
 Listing 18.12 shows the NameFormatter discussed earlier in section 18.1 of this chapter.

 Listing 18.12 Deriving NameFormatter to handle combining properties